-You have a high preference for intake.
-You like to eat or drink while learning or studying.
-It can help you be productive.
+You have a moderate preference for intake.
+You sometimes eat or drink while learning or studying, but it does not have much effect on your productivity.

 Based on your results, you may want to eat or drink something while studying or working to make it easier to learn.
+Read the following recommendations and select the ones you think would work best for you.

-Re ad the following recommendations and select the ones you think would work best for you.
-Du rring Instruction or Activities Bring small snacks or chew gum in your classes, if allowed.
+Read the following recommendations and select the ones you think would work best for you.
+During Instruction or Activities Bring small snacks or chew gum in your classes, if allowed.
 If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.
-Wo orking on Assignments or Independent Tasks Have water and nutritious snacks available while you're working.
+Working on Assignments or Independent Tasks Have water and nutritious snacks available while you're working.
 Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.
-Pro eparing for Tests or Presentations If you need to eat or drink while studying, take a break to have something and return when you've finished.
+Preparing for Tests or Presentations If you need to eat or drink while studying, take a break to have something and return when you've finished.
 Just before a test or presentation, eat a healthy meal or snack.
-Make sure it's enough to prevent you from feeling hungry during the test, but not so much that you feel overly full.
+Make sure it's enough to prevent you from feeli hungry during the test, but not so much that you feel overly full. ng